robooo/robotframework-ConfluentKafkaLibrary/README.md

 ConfluentKafkaLibrary library is a wrapper for the [confluent-kafka-python](https://github.com/confluentinc/confluent-kafka-python).

-ConfluentKafkaLibrary is compatible with the latest version of confluent-kafka-python, where the library versions have a 1:1 correspondence (e.g., ConfluentKafkaLibrary 1.3.0 corresponds to confluent-kafka-python 1.3.0).
-Bug fixes and updates are denoted by a trailing hyphen, such as `1.3.0-1`.
+ConfluentKafkaLibrary is compatible with the latest version of confluent-kafka-python, where the library versions have a 1:1 correspondence (e.g., ConfluentKafkaLibrary 2.9.0 corresponds to confluent-kafka-python 2.9.0).
+Bug fixes and updates are denoted by a post-release identifier, such as `2.9.0.post1`.

 ## Documentation